 Thyroid disease is one of the most common, yet misunderstood and overlooked, conditions in Americans.
-It’s estimated that in the United States, at least 27 million—and as many as 60 million—people have thyroid disease.
+It’s estimated that in the U.S., at least 27 million—and as many as 60 million—people have thyroid disease.

-Women make up the majority of thyroid patients and unfortunately there are millions who remain undiagnosed and untreated.
+Women make up the majority of thyroid patients, and unfortunately, millions remain undiagnosed and untreated.

 Symptoms of hypothyroidism include:

 - Fatigue unrelieved by rest Brain fog and cognitive problems